polkadot-js/docs/docs/substrate/errors.md

 - **interface**: `api.errors.contracts.DeletionQueueFull.is`
 - **summary**:    Removal of a contract failed because the deletion queue is full.

-   This can happen when either calling [`Pallet::claim_surcharge`] or `seal_terminate`.
+   This can happen when calling `seal_terminate`.
 The queue is filled by deleting contracts and emptied by a fixed amount each block.
 Trying again during another block is the only way to resolve this issue.

 ### DuplicateContract
 - **interface**: `api.errors.contracts.DuplicateContract.is`